About Modern Politics

 Scope of Coverage

-We focus on the interplay between digital infrastructure and political behavior in the United States from 1994 onward.
+The project focuses on the interplay between digital infrastructure and political behavior in the United States from 1994 onward.
 This includes:

 - The lifecycle of online platforms, tools, and protocols used for civic or political activity